Audra Blasdel

 How did a comprehensive understanding of your facility conditions impact R&R expenditures?

 In general terms, it allows us to better plan for our expenditures and gives us a broader understanding of our needs.
 At Marian University, we brought Schmidt Associates in to do facilities strategic planning and a larger campus master plan, all derived from a 2025 strategic plan.
 We then needed to build the campus master plan and a facilities strategic plan so that we could take large capital needs and compare it to daily facility needs.
-This results in a coordinated and well-thought out investment plan.
+This results in a coordinated and well-thought-out investment plan.

 For example, this helped make sure we didn’t do large system replacement when we would be doing an addition to that building in a few years.
 It helped build a knowledge base in a centralized place rather than in various individuals’ heads.
 This work with Schmidt Associates helped us be smarter and more responsible.